|

 - maverick cops with a drink problem, a comic sidekick and a pencil-headed bellowing boss;

-Of course, far and away the best way to find out what we like is to look at the books we've already published.
+Of course, far and away the best way to find out what we're looking for is to look at the books we've already published.
 No two are alike, so best to read a selection.

-That doesn’t mean soft and fluffy - quite the opposite.
+That doesn't mean soft and fluffy - quite the opposite.
 Women like gritty books packed with menace and tension.
-But they also like pro-active feisty female characters they can identify with, women who can mix it up alongside the men.
+But they also like pro-active female characters they can identify with: women who can mix it up alongside the men.

 What Turns Us Off

-Our list of hates and prejudices isn't necessarily logical or defensible - but they're ours.
+Our list of hates and prejudices aren't necessarily logical or defensible - but they're ours.
 Best to take notice!
 We really dislike:

 - Childish slapstick humour.